-We were three hungry little diners: myself, Abigail my food scientist daughter, and my cousin John Doyle, back on a trip home from Maryland.
-We ordered from both emnus, and tried enough dishes to give a good idea of what you can expect.
+On our last trip for dinner we were three hungry little diners: myself, Abigail my food scientist daughter, and Cousin John, back on a trip home from Maryland.
+We ordered from both the early bird and the A la Carte, and tried enough dishes to give a good idea of what you can expect.

-Some people had room for dessert, the hollow legged duo as they shall be known, and an Eton mess and a sticky toffee pudding finished them off while I made do with and espresso.
-I was more austere than Merkel, with a side of Schauble.
+Some people had room for dessert - the hollow legged duo as they shall be known - and an Eton mess and a sticky toffee pudding finished them off while I made do with and espresso.

 Avenue has long been a personal favourite and it just keeps getting better.
-I think it is the bench mark by which neighbourhood restaurants should be measured, it is really that good.
+I think it is the standard by which neighbourhood restaurants should be measured, it is really that good.